Sign up to receive e-newsletters, discounts and promotions

 Whether a business or leisure traveler, we are ready to provide you with superior guest satisfaction.
 Our newly renovated guestrooms include microwaves and mini-refridgerators, along with 27-inch flatscreen TVs.
 We also have new pillow-top bedding in all guestrooms.
 Area attractions include Worlds of Fun and Oceans of Fun, Ameristar and Harrah's casinos, and the Truman Sports Complex (home of the Kansas City Chiefs and Royals), the Power and Light District and a variety of shopping options.

 Our winery offers wine tasting, wine and other beverages, custom-blended spices and oils, gift baskets, wine merchandise and wine accessories.
-Enjoy wine on the patio, overlooking the vineyards, and in the tasting room.
+Enjoy wine in the tasting room and on the patio, overlooking the vineyards.
 Private tasting, tours and events are available.

 The outdoor fire pit is a great gathering place.
 Call ahead and we will create a picnic for you; or feel free to bring a picnic and we will help you pair it with wine.
 On days we have live music, be sure to come early and get a good seat.